simplifiedcourses/simplifiedcourses.github.io/_posts/2023-03-16-how-to-prepare-for-angular-signals.md

 It's worth mentioning that libraries like [rx-angular/state](https://www.rx-angular.io/docs/state){:target="_blank"} and [@ngrx/component-store](https://ngrx.io/guide/component-store){:target="_blank"}
 follow similar patterns and also enforce you to keep your component state inside a reactive store.
-These libraries would certainly bring us closer to Signals but we try to keep it simple and avoid third-party state management libraries unless we really need them.
+These libraries would certainly bring us closer to Signals but we try to keep it simple and avoid third-party state management libraries unless we need them.

 ## Wrapping up